ExtropyIO/awesome-mina-security/GettingStarted/MinaAndZkAppEssentials.md

   - Reducers are objects that take a list of actions and allows you to call on them:
     -  `dispatch()` -> like emitting events, it simply pushes one new action to your account's `actionState`
     -  `reduce()` -> allows you to write more complex code in order to read and do operations on the actions of the `actionState` .
 Below an example of using reduce() to find an action = Field(1000) in a list of actions
+  - A new kind of reducers is [under development](https://github.com/o1-labs/o1js/pull/1676): the goal is to reduce actions in small batches and avoid deadlock when more actions than your batch size are pending.
   - To use Actions & Reducers:
   ```js
     import { SmartContract, Reducer, Field } from 'o1js';